2 Quick Ways to Secure Longspan Shelving for Increased Stability

 Direct attachment to the Wall

-The locking pin holes in the sides of the longspan uprights (see image below) can be used to fasten the unit directly against a wall with screw-in anchors or screw bolts.
-For example 6mm AnkaScrews can be used to fasten the uprights to a masonry wall.
+Use screw-in anchors or screw bolts going through the locking pin holes in the sides of the longspan uprights (see image below) to fasten the unit directly against a wall.
+For example, you could use a 6mm AnkaScrew to fasten the uprights to a masonry wall.

 Tip - for maximum strength, drill an undersize hole and then redrill it to the correct size to minimise drill wobble.
 For a tight fit, screw the bolt in about halfway, then back it out before screwing it down tight.